As children grow and learn, language skills become more complex and it is imperative to foster the development of these language skills.

 Below I outline the TOP skills to target when talking with your school-age child.

 It is possible to improve the language skills of your school-age child without even thinking about it!

 All you have to know is how and what questions to ask as you talk throughout the day.

 Being able to answer "who," "what," "where," "when," "why," and "how" questions are crucial.
 They lay the foundation for comprehension and conversational skills.

 Example: Your child tells you a story about school.
 Ask "who were you playing with?".....wait for a response. "where were you?"....wait for a response.

 For younger children, start with "what," "who," and "where" questions.

-Sequencing is a complex language skill that is important for understanding and telling stories and for time management and planning.
+Sequencing is a complex language skill that is important for understanding and telling stories, for time management, and for planning.

 How To Teach Sequencing:

 Key Sequence words: First, Second, Third, Next, Last, Finally